aerogear/aerogear.org/docs/specs/aerogear-unifiedpush-user-management/index.markdown

 ## Introduction

-The goal of this document is to describe how the User Management will be implemented in the Unified Push Server.
+The goal of this document is to describe how the User Management will be implemented in the UnifiedPush Server.

 ## Roles / Permissions